Tanz0rz/haxe-fmod/fmod-scripts/README.md

 This script bakes constants generation into the export itself: press `Ctrl+B` in FMOD Studio and it writes the Haxe constants files AND builds your banks in one step.
 Because it runs on every export, the constants can never drift from the project - this is the recommended workflow.

-It emits the same files as `haxelib run haxefmod generate` (`FmodEvents.hx`, `FmodBuses.hx`, `FmodVCAs.hx`, `FmodSnapshots.hx`, `FmodParameters.hx`, each constant paired with a `...Guid` companion), byte-identical - a parity test in CI keeps the two generators in lockstep.
+It emits the same files as `haxelib run haxefmod generate` (`FmodEvents.hx`, `FmodBuses.hx`, `FmodVCAs.hx`, `FmodSnapshots.hx`, `FmodParameters.hx`, each with a `...Guids` companion class holding the matching GUIDs), byte-identical - a parity test in CI keeps the two generators in lockstep.
 Use the CLI when you want to generate from a built bank without opening FMOD Studio (CI, teammates without Studio).

 ## Setup